entelognathus/galeaspid-phylogeny/galeaspid character list.md

 **Character list of galeaspids and comments**

 > *Characters and character states to be added in the nexus file.
-(To Shan and Chen)*
+(To Shan, Chen, Li)*

+> Source reference: Give a citing history of the relevant character.
+If needed, give the comments below the character.

+> Add the reference and taxa used in the analyis in another document.

 1. Median dorsal opening: (0) absent; (1) present.

-> Source reference: Zhu and Gai, 2006.
+> Source reference: Zhu and Gai (2006), Character #; authors (date), Character #.

 2. Festooned pattern of sensory canals on dorsal surface of headshield: (0) absent; (1) present.